ethanngyl/Gam200Test/StructSquad_ReadMe.txt

 Further information can be found in the LevelEditor document.
 Pressing Key 3 loads Level 3.
 Level 3 can only be accessed through Level 2.
+Press ESC to pause the game.
+Use the WS keys, up and down arrow keys, or 1-3 keys to select, and use the space bar or Enter key to confirm the selection.

 LEVEL 3:
 This level demonstrates the core grid system, entity occupancy, and enemy pathfinding loop.